 · Local and national charities already involved in recyclables for fundraising

 · Individuals and businesses refurbishing or reusing waste materials in enterpreneurial enterprises.

 We also encourage innovation in reusing and recycling waste, and are always looking for new, local solutions for specific local waste problems.

 Orkney Zerowaste – who are we?

 Orkney Zerowaste is registered as a company limited by guarantee.
-The company, also a Scottish charity, has a board of 11 directors plus advisors.
-The board includes people from a wide range of interests and expertise and we also have many individual members and several businesses committed to OZ initiatives.
+The company is a Scottish charity with a Board consisting of a Chair, Geoff Sellers and additional Trustees.
+The board includes people from a wide range of interests and expertise.

 Company no. SC279204